MarcKuhn39/PBLV-CC/README.md

  - Frontend (Website puclication, data visualization, using API for ChartJS)

 Every Team member handles one of these areas as their responsibility

+Here is a link to the template website: [live example](https://learning-zone.github.io/website-templates/stylish-bootstrap-coming-soon-template/)|

+Here will be the link to the functioning website: ...